allenabraham777/nss-alumini/README.md

-# wallstant-the-open-source-PHP-social-network
+# NSS College of Engineering Alumni Network

-Create your own social network for free with Wallstant social network, easy to install and fast to use ..
+This project is built using Wallstant social network, wallstant is easy to install and fast to use ..
 Make people connected

-<h3>Official wallstant website</h3>
 for more information about this open source PHP social network script : <br>
 <a href='https://wallstant.github.io/'>https://wallstant.github.io/</a>
 <hr>